-The Economic Development Strategy (Strategy) will provide a clear vision and action plan for growing Yarra's economy, through supporting the existing business community, protecting and enhancing areas of competitive advantage and improving the liveability characteristics of the municipality.
+This Economic Development Strategy (Strategy) presents a vision and action plan for Yarra's continued economic development balanced with supporting its existing business community, protecting and enhancing areas of competitive advantage and improving the liveability characteristics of the municipality.

-This Strategy considers the economic and demographic trends and macroeconomic influences that are impacting the local and regional economy.
-The information presented in this Strategy highlights the issues that should be addressed and the opportunities that could be unlocked to achieve positive outcomes for Yarra's economy and community.
-This is particularly important in light of the economic challenges COVID-19 restrictions have had on the operation of businesses, especially in hospitality and arts industries.
+This Strategy considers economic and demographic trends and macroeconomic influences impacting the local and regional economy.
+The information presented highlights issues that should be addressed and opportunities that could be unlocked to achieve positive outcomes for Yarra's economy and community.
+This is particularly important in light of the economic challenges coronavirus (COVID-19) restrictions have had on the operation of businesses, especially in hospitality and arts sectors, discussed further below.
+COVID-19, with its restrictions on travel, together with the use of technology to support working from home, has shifted economic focus away from the CBD towards localities.

-The information in this Strategy is informed by independent research and analysis, as well as consultation with representatives of community groups, organisations, businesses and Government stakeholders.
+This Economic Development Strategy is informed by independent research and analysis, as well as consultation with representatives of community groups, organisations, businesses and government stakeholders.
 Detailed research and analysis (including definitions of key terms) can be found in the accompanying Background Report.

-The draft Strategy builds on the current Economic Development Strategy 2015 - 2020 and Council Plan 2017 - 2021, that will see the continued development of knowledge intensive and creative sectors as the key driver of Yarra's future economy.
-The key strategic priorities will leverage off the ongoing transformation of the inner Melbourne economic structure.
+The Strategy builds on Yarra's Economic Development Strategy 2015-2020 and Council Plan 2017-2021, which see the continued development of knowledge-intensive and creative sectors as key drivers of Yarra's future economy.
+Key strategic priorities will leverage off the ongoing transformation of the inner Melbourne economic structure.

-The draft Strategy is intended to complement the strategic directions recommended for the management of Yarra's employment land outlined in Yarra's Spatial Economic and Employment Strategy (SEES).
+The Strategy is intended to complement the directions recommended for the management of Yarra's employment land outlined in Yarra's Spatial Economic and Employment Strategy (SEES).

-The current Strategy, Council Plan and SEES have established a strong framework for building on Yarra's economic attributes.
-Many strategic objectives remain relevant and are included in the new Economic Development Strategy (2020 to 2025) to be progressed further.
+Council's Economic Development Strategy, Council Plan and SEES have established a strong framework for building on Yarra's economic attributes.
+Many objectives remain relevant and are included in this new Economic Development Strategy (2020 to 2025) to be progressed further.

-Providing support and creating opportunities during recovery of COVID-19
+Providing support and creating opportunities for COVID-19 recovery